davidB/git-find/README.md

     * .url_full
     * .url_host
     * .url_path
-* .working_paths}}
+* .working_paths
-  * .conflicted : list of path as string
+  * .conflicted : list of path
-  * .modified : list of path as string
+  * .modified : list of path
-  * .added : list of path as string
+  * .added : list of path
-  * .deleted : list of path as string
+  * .deleted : list of path
-  * .renamed : list of path as string
+  * .renamed : list of path
-  * .untracked : list of path as string
+  * .untracked : list of path

 #### <a name='Forscripting'></a>For scripting